Aug. 05, 2025

 2. Start by browning your butter to use later on in your cake batter.

-3. In a small saucepan, add one stick of butter over medium heat and cook until the butter turns brown.
+3. In a small saucepan, melt one stick of butter over medium heat until browned.

 4. Remove your saucepan from the heat immediately after the butter browns and transfer it to a bowl to cool.